dreikanter/sup/README.md

 - [Cropper](https://cropper.codeplex.com/)
 - [Lightscreen](http://lightscreen.com.ar/)

-Sup monitors a directory where screenshots supposed to be saved, and performs the following operations for each new file:
+Sup monitors file system for new screenshots and carries out these steps for each new image:

-- Determine better graphic format from JPEG and PNG, and convert source file if needed.
+- Determine most compact graphic format from JPEG and PNG, and convert source file if needed.
 - Give a short unique name to the screenshot.
-- (Optionally) Generate downscaled preview image with required dimensions.
+- Generate downscaled preview image with user-defined dimensions.
-- (Optionally) Save image metadata (like width, height, timestamp and some other information) to a JSON file.
+- Save image metadata, like width, height, timestamp and some other details, to a JSON file.
 - Upload everything to S3 bucket.
-- Copy new screenshot URL to clipboard.
+- Copy direct screenshot URL to clipboard.
 - Notify user with popup.

 ## Installation

 Sup requires [ImageMagick](http://imagemagick.org/) to be installed and available on PATH.
-This instruction also assumes you already have git, Ruby and bundle.
+Also this instruction assumes you already have git, Ruby and bundle.

 Clone the sources from GitHub and install script dependencies: